 “for the beauty of the act”

-– reflections on the concept of virtuosity in the expanded field of current performance practice.
+– reflections on the concept of interdisciplinary virtuosity in new music performance.

 PhD research in contemporary music performance at the University of Huddersfield.